 Weekly Brexit Bulletin

-Remember that you can watch Assembly Committee meetings and Plenary sessions live or on catch up at Senedd.tv.
-You can also catch up on Senedd Research's latest blogs and reports on Brexit by visiting the In Brief website.
+You can watch Assembly Committee meetings and Plenary sessions live or on catch up at senedd.tv.
+You can also catch up on Brexit related reading by visiting Senedd Research's webpage, In Brief.
+You can also follow Senedd Research on Twitter by following the handle @SeneddResearch.